Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Petal Park for the Inkin’ Krew Blog Hop
+Trusty Tools for the Inkin’ Krew Blog Hop

-Good morning!
+Good Morning!
 Welcome to the February Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “Birthday” and I used the sweet Stampin’ Up!
-Petal Park bundle to make a simple fun fold Birthday card!
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+The theme for this month’s hop is “Birthday” and I used the Stampin’ Up!
+Trusty Tools bundle with the Trusty Toolbox Sale-A-Bration designer series paper to make a fun fold masculine birthday card.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

 On With The Hop!
-Click on the Next Blog button to move forward to Amy Koenders’ project or click the Previous Blog button to move back to see the project that Mary Deatherage created.
+Click on the Next Blog button to move forward to Amy Koender’s project or click the Previous Blog button to move back to see the project that Nel Thames created.

 If you get lost along the way, here are the participants for the hop: